The Black Prince (novel): The Post-Scripts by the Dramatis Personae

-This section is told from the point of view of the other characters, each being said to have had the luxury of reading the main section before drafting their responses.
-Each interprets the action differently, focusing on separate issues to a more or less selfish degree.
+This section is told from the point of view of the other characters, each having read the main section containing Bradley's account before writing their responses.
+They each interprets the action differently, focusing on separate issues to a more or less selfish degree.
 They exist to cast doubt not only on the veracity of the fiction that preceded it, but also on themselves.
 Christian, for example, dismisses any accusation of self-interest, claiming that Bradley lied because he was still in love with her.
 Francis assesses Bradley as a dysfunctional neurotic to promote his new book.
 Rachel also claims that Bradley may have lied due to unrequited love.
 Julian herself has little to say: she states that she remembers little of that time, and that she has no wish to remember anything more.
 The "editor" of the entire volume concludes the novel by supporting Bradley's account and praising his devotion to love as an all-empowering force.